Estimating the drivers of urban economic complexity and their connection to economic performance: Results

 \subsection{Comparing prediction power of models}

-Figure~\ref{Fig_densities_threemodels} presents the results of comparing model \eqref{e2LOGLOGpercapita} against four alternative models.
-To make the comparison clearer, we divide the \emph{MAE} (and \emph{RMSE}, respectively) of each alternative model by the \emph{MAE}$^*$ (\emph{RMSE}$^*$) of our model in each run of the bootstrapping cross-validations.
-Models with worse predictive performance than ours will be above the dashed line, while models with better performance will lie below the line.
+Figure~\ref{Fig_densities_threemodels} presents a comparison of our model \eqref{e2LOGLOGpercapita} against four alternative models, as specified in Section~\ref{sec_competingmodels}.
+To make the comparisons clearer, in the figure, we have divided the \emph{MAE} score (and \emph{RMSE}) of each alternative model by the \emph{MAE}$^*$ (\emph{RMSE}$^*$) of our model in each run of the bootstrapping cross-validations.
+Models with worse predictive performance than ours will be above the dashed line.

-Results show that our model, given by \eqref{e2LOGLOGpercapita}, has superior performance in terms of ${MAE}$ with respect to all alternative models except for the unconstrained scaling model (Model $2.2$, where baseline prevalence and the scaling exponent can differ for each industry $f$).
-The comparable performance of Model $2.2$ in ${MAE}$, in which intercept and scaling exponents are allowed to vary across industries, is supportive of the ideas and results we have reported elsewhere \cite{gomez2016explaining}.
+Results show that our model has superior performance in terms of ${MAE}$ except for the unconstrained scaling model (Model $2.2$, where baseline prevalence and the scaling exponent can differ for each industry $f$).
+The comparable performance of Model $2.2$ is supportive of the ideas and results put forth by \citep{gomez2016explaining}.
 Our model has also superior performance in terms of ${RMSE}$ with respect to all models except for the first alternative model (Model $1.1$, where the dependent variable is not logged).
 Interestingly, this indicates that city and industry fixed effects directly fitted on per capita employment provide an alternative good fit to the data, but only when there are no extreme values ($RMSE$ is more sensitive to outliers).

-This section validates the use of our regression specification as a way of estimating the levels of collective knowhow in cities and the complexity of industries.
-In the subsequent sections we will use the full sample to estimate these quantities.